 A biceps femoris avulsion strain or fracture occurs when the tendon comes away from the bone, taking a small fragment of bone with it causing pain and swelling at the outside back of the knee.
-It may often be misdiagnosed as a simple tendon injury and may require a much longer period of recovery
+It is often misdiagnosed as a simple tendon injury.

 Biceps femoris avulsion symptoms

 Symptoms of a Biceps femoris avulsion are similar to that of a tendon strain.
 They consist of:

 - Sudden sharp pain at the outside back of the knee.

 - It is particularly painful, so continuing to play is not usually an option.

 - Swelling appears at the point of injury, where the tendon attaches to the bone.